How the environment raises an intelligent child - Neuroarchitecture and child development

 1. Architecture that "makes" you move

-The Fuji Kindergarten in Tokyo, designed by Tezuka Architects, is a prime example of neuroarchitecture and risky play.
+Fuji Kindergarten in Tokyo, designed by Tezuka Architects, Neuroarchitecture And it's a prime example of a risky game.

-• Oval Roof : The roof of the building is an endless treadmill.
-Since there is no “end”, children naturally continue to run.
+• Oval roof: The roof of the building is an endless treadmill.
+Since there is no “end”, the children naturally continue to run.
 According to data, the children of this kindergarten run an average of 4-6 kilometers per day, which is a fantastic figure and is directly reflected in their high athletic and cognitive performance.

-• Integration with trees : The building is built around three huge sycamore trees.
+• Integration with trees: The building is built around three huge sycamore trees.
 The architects left openings in the roof where the trees grow, and made nets.
 Children can climb the trees and jump over the nets.
-This is a “controlled risk” that stimulates curiosity and develops motor skills.
+It's a "controlled risk" that stimulates curiosity and develops motor skills.

 2. Mechanisms of neurodevelopment: How the environment “builds” the brain